- Competency checks are carried out to ensure that the operator is capable of operating the vehicle without direct supervision.

 Knows where the kill switch is and how to operate it

-Rides in a forward direction around a defined course (e.g. figure of 8 around obstacles, through gates, etc)
+Rides in a forward direction around a defined course (e.g. figure of 8 around soft obstacles, actively shifting weight to suit course)

 Brakes at corner of defined course